Phoenix616/s3redirector/README.md

 # S3Redirector
 Small server which authenticates with an S3 object storage service, generates signed URLs, and redirects to them.
 Does not serve any files itself!

+While this program includes some basic caching I strongly suggest running this behind a caching reverse proxy like nginx.
+(Especially if you want to use SSL!
+Which you should.)

 Requires Java 17.

 ## Configuration